eqlz/fsnd-linux-server-config/README.md

 ### Change the SSH port from 22 to 2200

-First, log into Amazon Lightsail homepage, click your instance.
+Lightsail accepts port 22 and 80 by default.
+You need to set up Lightsail to accept 2200 connection.
+Log into Amazon Lightsail homepage, click your instance.
 Then find "Networking", under "Networking", find "Firewall".
 Under "Firewall", click "+ Add another": make sure the Port range is 2200.

-Lightsail accepts port 22 and 80 by default.
-You need to set up Lightsail to accept 2200 connection.

 Now change SSH port 22 to 2200: `sudo nano /etc/ssh/sshd_config`, change `Port 22` to `Port 2200`.